-- (iii) the positioning of an Australian aircraft from a location outside Australia to any place at which any ELTs required to be fitted to the aircraft by this Division will be registered with AMSA; or - (b) the aircraft is: - (i) fitted with an operative radio capable, in the event of an emergency, of alerting an appropriate person in relation to the emergency; or - (ii) otherwise capable of continuous communication with a person on the ground during the aircraft's flight. - (4) For paragraph (1) (b), an automatic ELT or a survival ELT that is fitted or carried need not meet the requirements of paragraph 26.49 (b) or (c) (as applicable), if the flight is for a purpose related to any of the following: - (a) the aircraft's manufacture; or - (b) the preparation or delivery of the aircraft following its purchase or transfer of operator; or - (c) the positioning of an Australian aircraft from a location outside Australia to any place at which any ELTs required to be fitted to the aircraft by this Division will be registered with AMSA. - (5) For subsection (1), if the ELT carried is an automatic ELT that has a switch marked with the word "armed" (or with a similar word) then the pilot in command must ensure that the switch is set to the armed position at the time the flight begins. - (6) For subsections (1) and (2), if the ELT carried is a survival ELT then the pilot in command must ensure that the ELT is carried in 1 of the following locations on the aircraft: - (a) on the person of a crew member; or - (b) in, or adjacent to, a life raft; or - (c) adjacent to an emergency exit used for evacuation of the aircraft in an emergency.
+- (iii) the positioning of an Australian aircraft from a location outside Australia to any place at which any ELTs required to be fitted to the aircraft by this Division will be registered with AMSA; or - (c) the aircraft is: - (i) fitted with an operative radio capable, in the event of an emergency, of alerting an appropriate person in relation to the emergency; or - (ii) otherwise capable of continuous communication with a person on the ground during the aircraft's flight. - (4) For paragraph (1) (b), an automatic ELT or a survival ELT that is fitted or carried need not meet the requirements of paragraph 26.49 (b) or (c) (as applicable), if the flight is for a purpose related to any of the following: - (a) the aircraft's manufacture; or - (b) the preparation or delivery of the aircraft following its purchase or transfer of operator; or - (c) the positioning of an Australian aircraft from a location outside Australia to any place at which any ELTs required to be fitted to the aircraft by this Division will be registered with AMSA. - (5) For subsection (1), if the ELT carried is an automatic ELT that has a switch marked with the word "armed" (or with a similar word) then the pilot in command must ensure that the switch is set to the armed position at the time the flight begins. - (6) For subsections (1) and (2), if the ELT carried is a survival ELT then the pilot in command must ensure that the ELT is carried in 1 of the following locations on the aircraft: - (a) on the person of a crew member; or - (b) in, or adjacent to, a life raft; or - (c) adjacent to an emergency exit used for evacuation of the aircraft in an emergency.
+Note If an aircraft is not fitted with an automatic ELT, it is recommended that, as far as practicable, the survival ELT should be carried on the person of the pilot, particularly in a one-pilot operation.